Task-Driven Detection of Distribution Shifts with Statistical Guarantees for Robot Learning: Examples

-\textbf{Comparison with Baselines for OOD detection} We compare our task-driven OOD detection approach with two baselines: (i) maximum softmax probability (MSP) \citep{Hendrycks17}, and (ii) MaxLogit \citep{Hendrycks20}.
+\textbf{Comparison with Baselines for OOD detection.} We compare our task-driven OOD-adverse detection approach with two baselines: (i) maximum softmax probability (MSP) \citep{Hendrycks17}, and (ii) MaxLogit \citep{Hendrycks20}.
 We note that these baselines are specifically designed for networks which output categorical distributions, and thus provide strong benchmarks.
-It is important to note that these baselines do not provide a means to detect WD environments and so to compare our detection methods to these baselines, we only consider our OOD declarations.
+It is important to note that these baselines do not provide a means to detect OOD-benign environments and so to compare our detection methods to these baselines, we only consider our OOD-adverse declarations.
 The results are plotted in Figure~\ref{fig:swingsim_compare}, using a p-value of $0.05$ and a guaranteed false-positive and false-negative rate of $5\%$ for the confidence interval method.
-We see that these guarantees do indeed hold, and declare a WD environments as OOD less than 5\% of the time.
+We see that these guarantees do indeed hold, and declare a OOD-benign environments as OOD-adverse less than 5\% of the time.
 In contrast, the baselines do not provide any guarantees; they violate the false positive rate even on new environments drawn from the training distribution ($C_D'(\pi) - C_D(\pi) = 0$).
-Additionally, the baselines are not task-relevant; they declare environments with $C_D(\pi) > C_D'(\pi)$ as OOD, when in practice the policy would not result in failure on these (easier) environments.
-With regard to OOD environments, our detectors (which perform similarly) only detect test environments with higher expected costs as OOD, demonstrating that it is task-relevant.
-We observe the same trend for $d_{thresh} = 300$ and $d_{thresh} = 750$ mm (Figure~\ref{fig:swingsim_compare_across_dt} in Appendix~\ref{app:navigation-exp}) showing that our detectors are robust to changes in the cost function.
+Additionally, the baselines do not differentiate between OOD-adverse and OOD-benign environments; they declare environments with $C_D(\pi) > C_D'(\pi)$ as OOD, when in practice the policy would not result in failure on these (easier) environments.
+With regard to OOD-adverse environments, our detectors (which perform similarly) only detect test environments with higher expected costs as OOD-adverse, demonstrating that it is task-relevant.